tardate/LittleArduinoProjects/OSHChip/blinky/README.md

 ## Notes

-I heard about the OSHChip on the [embedded.fm podcast](http://embedded.fm/episodes/146) and immediately wanted one!
+I heard about the OSHChip on the [embedded.fm podcast #146](http://embedded.fm/episodes/146) and immediately wanted one!

 An ARM Cortex-M0 32 bit micro processor (nRF51822) with 2.4 GHz Radio and other goodies all in a breadboard-compatible DIP16 package .. how could you say no?!